Eurasian golden oriole: Taxonomy and systematics

-The Eurasian golden oriole was described by Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae and given the binomial name Coracias oriolus.
+The Eurasian golden oriole was formally described by Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
+He named the species Coracias oriolus, assigning it to the genus Coracias, which now contains only rollers.
+The species is now placed in the genus Oriolus that Linnaeus introduced in 1766, creating a tautonym.

-The Eurasian golden oriole and the Indian golden oriole were formerly considered as conspecific, but in 2005 they were treated as separate species by the ornithologists Pamela Rasmussen and John Anderton, in the first edition of their Birds of South Asia.
+The Eurasian golden oriole and the Indian golden oriole were formerly considered conspecific, but in 2005 they were treated as separate species by the ornithologists Pamela Rasmussen and John Anderton, in the first edition of their Birds of South Asia.
 Support for this split was provided by a molecular phylogenetic study published in 2010, and most ornithologists now treat the Indian golden oriole as a separate species.
 Alternate names for the Eurasian golden oriole include the European golden oriole and western Eurasian golden oriole.
-The species is monotypic.
+The species is monotypic; no subspecies are recognized.

 Etymology

 The name "oriole" was first used in the 18th century and is an adaptation of the scientific Latin genus name, which is derived from the Classical Latin "aureolus" meaning golden.
 Various forms of "oriole" have existed in Romance languages since the 12th and 13th centuries.
 Albertus Magnus used the Latin form oriolus in about 1250 and erroneously stated that it was onomatopoeic because of the golden oriole's song.
-In medieval England its name, derived from the song, was the woodwele.
+In medieval England, its name, derived from the song, was the woodwele.

 Description

 The male is striking in the typical oriole black and yellow plumage, but the female is a drabber green bird.
 Orioles are shy, and even the male is remarkably difficult to see in the dappled yellow and green leaves of the canopy.
 In flight they look somewhat like a thrush, strong and direct with some shallow dips over longer distances.
-The New World orioles are similar in appearance to the Oriolidae, but are icterids and unrelated to the Old World birds.

 Its call is a harsh "kweeaahk", but the song is a fluting weela-wee-ooo or or-iii-ole, unmistakable once heard, often with subtle variations between each phrase.
-Despite being relatively small, the song, normally sung from the top of a tree, carries for a long distance across the landscape.
-Although these are its two most readily identified sounds, it does make a variety of other sounds.

-The male of the Indian golden oriole (Oriolus kundoo) has the black eye-stripe extending behind the eye, has a longer and paler red bill and has more yellow in the plumage.
+The male of the Indian golden oriole (Oriolus kundoo) has a black eye-stripe extending behind the eye, has a longer and paler red bill and has more yellow in the plumage.